- Blogging allows you to connect with a community and increase your reach online.

 - Platform, domain, and hosting is free

-- Ability to upgrade to your own customer domain for a low monthly fee of $13.
+- Ability to upgrade to your own custom domain for a low monthly fee of $13.

 - A wide range of free design templates